nord73/envsetup/rescue-install/README.md

-Install zfs on root for Debian Trixie:
+Install zfs on root for Debian Trixie from rescue environment:

     set -a; source .env; set +a
     bash install-zfs-trixie.sh